Uppity Wisconsin | WisCommunity

 New Richmond ICE detention center planning update

 The City of New Richmond released further information on the zoning process for the proposed ICE detention center this afternoon.
 The city will hold a community meeting on April 23 at 4:30 PM at Wisconsin Indianhead Technical College, New Richmond.
 This is an informal discussion and will not include any action on the part of the city.
+A planning commission and special city council meeting will be held in the same location on May 7 at 6 PM, at which time the city will consider the zoning request.

 Wisconsin Farmers Union travels to Farmers Bill of Rights Rally